 - Place a small pan on medium high heat and pour the oil for tempering.
 Once the oil heats up sprinkle the mustard seeds and cumin seeds, let it sizzle for few seconds.
 Then scatter the fresh curry leaves and let it sizzle for few seconds.

-- Pour half of the tempered oil to the yogurt sauce and swirl it aorund gently.
+- Pour most of the tempered oil on the whisked yogurt and mix it around.

 - Serve it warm or room temperature.